Children's Software Award 2024

 A complete list of participating libraries can be found here.

-The TOMMI is published by FEIBEL.DE, an office for children's media in Berlin.
+The TOMMI is published by the FEIBEL.DE office for children's media in Berlin.

-Partners of the award are the Auerbach Foundation, biblioplay, the German Library Association (dbv), Dein Spiegel, Deutschlandfunk Kultur, Familie & Co, the Frankfurt Book Fair, Gaming ohne Grenzen, KiKA, Partner & Söhne and the ZDF children's and youth program.
+Partners of the award are biblioplay, the German Library Association (dbv), Dein Spiegel, Deutschlandfunk Kultur, Familie & Co, the Frankfurt Book Fair, Gaming ohne Grenzen, KiKA, Partner & Söhne and the ZDF children's and youth program.

 The TOMMI awards annually in the following categories: